 When an HIV+ person explains HIV to others they become a role model for progress.
 In my opinion, it would be great if more people living with HIV would come out about their status and not just to the ones they wanna have sex with.
 It would show the world that it’s something completely normal.
-Your neighbor, your teacher, your soccer star might have HIV.
+Your neighbour, your teacher, your soccer star might have HIV.
 If HIV+ people knew more people who are in the same ‘boat,’ they could support and help each other.

 When an HIV- person explains modern HIV knowledge to others, they become a role model to the ill-informed.
 They show a relatable perspective that opposes outdated HIV stigma.
 When an HIV- person shows unity with people with HIV, beyond charity, they cross the status divide.
 Normalising the exchange in either direction means good friendships and romantic relationships are not missed over ignorance or fear.
 Openly serodiscordant relationships (relationships between HIV positive and negative people) look set to play a huge part in the future of HIV activism.

 Impulse London is bringing sexy to safer sex

 13th February is International Condom Day and Impulse London is celebrating it with the ‘Slip it On Me’ campaign.
 The charity is looking to remind us that condoms are still an important tool to keep us safe from STIs.